-$M.2.1 SO_2$ and $NO_x$
+M.2.1 SO2 and NOx

 The potential effects on visibility from emissions of $SO_2$ and $NO_x$ , which are precursors of sulfate and nitrate aerosols, respectively, and which contribute to haze, are shown in Table M-3 for LTEMP alternatives.
 The geographic area of potential visibility impacts corresponds to the location of contributing powerplants in the SLCA/IP system and, to a small degree, the 11-state Western Interconnection and includes Grand Canyon National Park.
 Because the sources are geographically dispersed, effects would be similarly dispersed and low at any particular location.
-Further, due to very small differences in $SO_2$ and $NO_x$ precursor emissions, negligible differences are expected among the alternatives with regard to visibility and haze in the region.
+Further, because of very small differences in $SO_2$ and $NO_x$ precursor emissions, negligible differences are expected among the alternatives with regard to visibility and haze in the region.

-Emissions of $SO_2$ and $NO_x$ under various LTEMP alternatives are compared with respect to air quality effects under NAAQS.
-Tables M-4 and M-5 show emissions of $SO_2$ and $NO_x$ , respectively, under each LTEMP alternative, from contributing plants (35 primary facilities) and other contributing entities in the SLC/IP system, and presents subtotals of emissions by generation technology type.
+Emissions of SO2 and NOx under various LTEMP alternatives are compared with respect to air quality effects under NAAQS.
+Tables M-4 and M-5 show emissions of SO2 and NOx, respectively, under each LTEMP alternative, from contributing plants (35 primary facilities) and other contributing entities in the SLC/IP system, and present subtotals of emissions by generation technology type.
 These tables also show contributions from the spot market computed according to the level of electrical power generated at each plant and entity, using the emission factors in Table M-1.

-Table M-6 presents a summary of total system emissions by generation technology type drawn from Tables M-4 and M-5 for the generation facilities within the SCLA/IP system and from contributions from the spot market.
+Table M-6 presents a summary of total system emissions by type of generation technology drawn from Tables M-4 and M-5 for the generation facilities within the SCLA/IP system and from contributions from the spot market.
 The 35 generating facilities within the SLCA/IP system are categorized according to generation technology type, such as gas turbine or steam turbine (usually coal-fired), so that contributing emissions can be summed by technology type across the system to evaluate emissions from different technology mixes under alternatives.

 With respect to the spot market entries in these tables, "sales" refers to sales of power by system utilities to non-system utilities within the Western Interconnection.
 Sales result in a net credit to total Western Interconnection emissions, because the sales result in a reduction in emissions from those non-system utilities that are purchasing the power.
-"Purchases" refers to purchases by system utilities from non-system utilities within the Western Interconnection.
+"Purchases" refers to purchases by SLCA/IP system utilities from other utilities within the Western Interconnection.
 Emissions related to these purchases are added to the total emissions in the Western Interconnection.

-Total $SO_2$ and $NO_x$ emissions in the system averaged over the 20-year LTEMP period under Alternative A are estimated to be about 42,465 tons/yr and 78,496 tons/yr, respectively, while emissions under other LTEMP alternatives are similar to those under Alternative A. Differences in emissions of $SO_2$ and $NO_x$ under LTEMP alternatives relative to those under Alternative A are very small, at most -0.04% and correspond to average annual emission differences that range from -18 to 5 tons/yr for $SO_2$ and -10 to 6 tons/yr for $NO_x$ , compared to those under Alternative A.
+Total SO2 and NOx emissions in the system averaged over the 20-year LTEMP period under Alternative A are estimated to be about 42,465 tons/yr and 78,496 tons/yr, respectively, while emissions under other LTEMP alternatives are similar to those under Alternative A. Differences in emissions of SO2 and NOx under LTEMP alternatives relative to those under Alternative A are very small, at most -0.04%, and correspond to average annual emission differences that range from -18 to 5 tons/yr for SO2 and from -10 to 6 tons/yr for NOx, compared to those under Alternative A.

-With respect to generation technology type, SO2 and NOx emissions within the SLCA/IP system are dominated by steam turbine technologies, mainly coal-fired powerplants.
+With respect to type of generation technology, $SO_2$ and $NO_x$ emissions within the SLCA/IP system are dominated by steam turbine technologies, mainly coal-fired powerplants.
 Estimated differences among alternatives reflect slight differences in the contributions from various powerplant technologies; these are attributed to small differences in baseload and peaking energy generated by Glen Canyon Dam.
-As noted above, gas turbine peaking plant technologies produce lower SO2 and lower NOx emissions than baseload coal-fired plants.
-Thus, offsetting gas turbine peaking power with hydropower from Glen Canyon Dam has a potentially lower effect on total system emissions than does offsetting coal-fired baseload with baseload energy from Glen Canyon Dam.
+As noted above, gas turbine peaking plant technologies produce lower $SO_2$ and lower $NO_x$ emissions than baseload coal-fired plants.
+Thus, offsetting gas turbine peaking power with hydropower from Glen Canyon Dam has a potentially lower effect on total system emissions than offsetting coal-fired baseload with baseload energy from Glen Canyon Dam.